 First and foremost, earning your Instrument Rating makes you both a better and safer pilot, and we guarantee you will see and feel this by your third lesson.
 Your confidence will begin to increase, as will your situational awareness.
 The truth of the matter is that a small portion of IFR flights is in the clouds.
 However, it’s nice to know that if you do find yourself in or above the clouds, you have many more options available to you with an Instrument Rating than without one.

 The most exciting and intriguing part of instrument flying is that you can take off from a 25’ wide by 2,000’ long runway, enter the clouds and fly for several hours and hundreds of miles without seeing anything down below.
 After shooting the approach, you break out of the clouds a few hundred feet above another runway that is 25’ wide by 2,000’ long.
 The best part is that you did it on your own, you did it safely and you are now part of a very small exclusive club of pilots who can do the same.
 So, what are you waiting for?

-American Flyers has trained more instrument pilots in the last 80 years than any other school.
+American Flyers has trained more instrument pilots in the last OVER 80 Years than any other school.
 With the right program, right instructors, and the right equipment, you will enjoy your instrument training experience.
 If you still aren’t convinced, trying a mini instrument transition course is always an option.
 We call it the “CIP” course.
 This course takes you through the basic fundamentals of instrument flying on the ground, in the sim, and finally in the air.